Survival Gear Experts is reader-supported. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more.

-Best Combat Machete of 2017!
+Best Combat Machetes of 2019: Defend Yourself!

-Combat machetes come in many different forms, from modern bowie designs, to the classic Kukri, loved by military history buffs the world over.
+Combat machetes come in many different forms, from modern bowie designs to the classic Kukri, loved by military history buffs the world over.

 · Weight: It needs to be light, and with a good balance.

 ·Ease of use: A combat machete should be easy to wield.

 · Quality: A good knife is always a wise investment, and can become our friend for life.